 In the vast majority of cases, articles published online are only available for uploading after they have been checked by the news editor and a sub editor.
-The articles are uploaded by the internet editor, who is an experienced journalist.
-The only exception to the regular work flow is when a breaking story is published online before the paper copy is subbed, but the duty news editor will have checked the story.
+The articles are uploaded by the sub editors or a senior duty editor.